 With its network for domestic timber collection in Japan, and its ability to handle a comprehensive lineup of products, Nippon Paper Lumber is actively developing its domestic timber business.
-In fiscal 2016, the company handled approximately 830 thousand m3 of domestically produced materials, and ranked second in its field in Japan.
-The company aims to lift this figure to 1 million m3, and, to this end, is continuing to develop new applications while working to boost exports.
+In fiscal 2017, the company handled approximately 930 thousand m3 of domestically produced materials, and ranked second in its field in Japan.
+To achieve its objective of 1 million m3, the company is continuing to develop new applications while working to boost exports.

-Distribution of company-owned forests in Japan and composition by tree species (Nippon Paper Industries Co., Ltd.) (As of March 31, 2017)
+Distribution of company-owned forests in Japan and composition by tree species (Nippon Paper Industries Co., Ltd.) (As of March 31, 2018)